 If you’re not familiar with the concept of false discovery rate control, it’s a modern statistical procedure that has been demonstrated to be more accurate for testing multiple hypotheses at once, which is exactly what you’re doing when you run an experiment with more than one variation or more than one metric.
-You can learn more about how false discovery rate control works by reading this article or scrolling through this slide deck (they’re both pretty technical reads).
+You can learn more about how false discovery rate control works by reading this article (it's a pretty technical read).

 Here is an example of how false discovery rate control delivers better results in an experiment using multiple variations and metrics.
 Imagine a hypothetical experiment with five variations and two distinct metrics:

 In this experiment, there are ten different opportunities for a conclusive result.
 There are two winners reported; however, one of them (the one labeled “false winner”) is actually inconclusive.